 The cost of the mounts themselves can vary considerably.
 It depends on the vehicle, the specification, the engine size, the material, and even which particular mount you need.

 Hopefully, you’ll only need to replace one mount.
 If several have broken, that’s a dangerous situation to find yourself in.
 Buying an entire set of mounts can work out cheaper in this situation, but you shouldn’t need to do this.
-Not unless something’s seriously wrong, anyway.
+Not unless something’s severely wrong, anyway.

 It’s a much better idea to leave it to a professional.
 You might resist paying someone else to do what’s technically a simple job – but it’s worth it.